Daethyra/Splunk-DVWA/README.md

 - [ ] Test the creation of DVWA using Docker without a `compose.yml` file.
 - [ ] Find where DVWA stores access logs
 - [ ] Find where DVWA stores database logs
+- [ ] Decide whether to use PHPIDS in tandem with Splunk

 Part 2: